-Jim Fleming is TFM's new evangelist in Northern Ireland.
-Jim will split his time between doing mission and outreach work for TFM and working for Seagoe Parish Curch, Portadown, Northern Ireland on a church plant in the local Killicomaine estate.
+Jim Fleming is TFM's evangelist in Northern Ireland.
+Jim splits his time between doing mission and outreach work for TFM and working for Seagoe Parish Church, Portadown, Northern Ireland on a church plant in the local Killicomaine estate.

 "I was brought up in a ‘semi-Christian’ home with my Mum being a firm believer and my Dad only coming to faith after I was married.
 I attended Sunday School, Methodist and Pentecostal churches and Boys’ Brigade.
 It was on the way home from a Boys’ Brigade Camp in Cornwall 1982 that God reached out and saved me.
 However, my journey to try and become a Disciple of Jesus has taken a very long time.
 I did serve in the Boys’ Brigade for over 20 years but it was only when I was led into getting involved with Christians Against Poverty (CAP) in 2009 that I started to seriously look at evangelism.

 The CAP Centre I managed was the first in Ireland and we were blessed to see many respond to the Gospel message.
 I then went on to complete TFM’s Society of Contemporary Evangelists Course at the end of 2015 and I was licensed as a Down and Dromore Diocesan Evangelist on St Patrick’s Day 2016.
 Whilst training I had the pleasure of volunteering on Irish TFM Missions with both Richard and Roger.

 I am married to Janet (also a Down and Dromore Diocesan Evangelist) and we have two (almost grown up) sons Andrew and Luke."